FAA Assembly & Rigging Practice Test

 Get further explanation with Examzify DeepDiveBeta

-To reduce fuel consumption during flight
+It may reduce drag during flight

 Next Question